jvmontes/ReactNativeLibraryProject/README.md

 ### Command Line Interface

-In the command line, at the root of the projet, enter the following:
+In the command line, at the root of the project, enter the following:

 `npm install` - Install project dependencies